 A really good virtual assistant might even be doing some of the money-making tasks for you, like creating content, building sales funnels, outreaching to prospects, etc.

 It’s up to you how much responsibility you want to pass over and it all comes down to hiring the right person and then a solid training & feedback loop as they become familiar with your business.
+When we built our Amazon FBA business, we had 14 virtual assistants working for us with specific tasks.

 So with all that being said, how do we go about getting the right person?